What caused the Maui wildfires?

 (KHON/NEXSTAR) – A series of wildfires raging across Maui have devastated the island and its communities, wiping out homes and businesses and destroying the historic town of Lahaina in just a few days.

-The death toll, which had climbed to 55 as of Friday morning, is also expected to grow as rescue workers continue recovery efforts.
+The death toll, which as of Sunday has reached 89, making it the deadliest US wildfire in more than 100 years, is also expected to grow as rescue workers continue recovery efforts.

 “The closest thing I can compare it to is perhaps a war zone or maybe a bomb went off,” Maui County Mayor Richard Bissen Jr. said Friday during an interview with ABC’s “Good Morning America.”